lsolbach/TemplateEngine/README.md

 	* closures
 	* higher order methods
 	* methods as return value (function builders)
-* safe by design, no modification of input java objects possible (if getters on objects have no side effects, which is bad design anyway)
 * extensible library of type methods (e.g. s.split(';') or s.toLower() on strings)
 * enables building of complex data structures